We help charitable initiatives get up and running quickly!

 Got any pātai?

-A lot of groups are already using the Gift Collective in Aotearoa in fact there are over 80 groups now!
+A lot of groups are already using Gift Collective in Aotearoa!
 What they have in common is being collectively organised, valuing transparency, and needing to get up and running quickly without getting bogged down in paperwork and admin.

 What are your acceptance criteria?

-To be accepted into the Gift Collective whānau, your initiative must be focussed on a charitable purpose in Aotearoa New Zealand.
-The Gift Collective team will assess each application submitted against the criteria below.
-We'll let you know if we have more questions or if your application has been successful.
+To be accepted into the Gift Collective whānau, your initiative must be focussed on a charitable purpose in Aotearoa New Zealand, and must meet our acceptance criteria.

 Is advocacy charitable?